-Fruit Purees for Babies: a collection of homemade, easy to make, tasty and nutritious fruit purees for babies with step by step guide.
-Fruit purees are loaded with nutrients and vitamins, also easily digestible which makes excellent food for babies.
+Fruit Purees for Babies: a collection of homemade, easy-to-make, tasty, and nutritious fruit purees for babies with a step-by-step guide.
+Fruit purees are loaded with nutrients and vitamins and are easily digestible, making excellent food for babies.

-Bookmark this page for future reference as I will be updating this post regularly.
-Click on each thumbnail image given under each fruit puree heading for the detailed recipe Choose recipes according to your baby’s age which is mentioned in the brackets along with recipe heading.
+Please bookmark this page for future reference, as I will update this post regularly.
+Click on each thumbnail image under each fruit puree heading for the detailed recipe.
+Choose recipes according to your baby's age which is mentioned in the brackets and the recipe heading.

 Points to note while preparing fruit purees for your baby:

 - Steaming fruits are recommended for easier digestion until the baby is eight months old.
 Steaming fruits helps to break them down and ensure easier digestion in small babies.
-Please note that few fruits like banana, kiwi, and avocado are the exceptions and that requires no cooking.
+Please note that few fruits like banana, kiwi, and avocado are the exceptions and require no cooking.

 - Always serve the fruit purees fresh and warm, though some purees can be frozen.
-Better to consume the purees within 2 hours from the preparation.
+Better to consume the purees within 2 hours of the preparation.

-- Make sure to introduce each fruit separately before you try combination fruit purees to your baby.
+- Make sure to introduce each fruit separately before you try combination fruit purees with your baby.

 - You can mash the fruits with a fork or masher instead of using a blender/mixer.

-- If the recipe calls for formula milk, make sure to not to boil/cook it.
-Prepare the puree with water and once the puree is warm, add prepared formula milk.
+- If the recipe calls for formula milk, make sure not to boil/cook it.
+Prepare the puree with water, and once the puree is warm, add prepared formula milk.